Strategy

 5. Create an email template

 No need to code the HTML and write each email from scratch.
-A newsletter template speeds up and simplifies the process by removing the guesswork, and there are plenty of email template builders out there.
+A newsletter template speeds up and simplifies the process by removing the guesswork, and there are plenty of email template builders out there (or libraries where you can take inspiration from).

 Your email template is more than just the design (e.g., where images go, colors, fonts).
 It's also about how you structure your emails.